Signs and Symptoms

 Broad Toe

-A toe (non hallux digit) with an increased width but not increased length (increased girth).
+A broad toe (non-hallux digit) refers to a toe with increased width but not increased length (increased girth).
 This may be difficult to measure if the rest of the toes (hallux digit) are short.
-The abnormal toe should be specified.
+The abnormal broad toe should be specified.
+Symptoms may affect multiple parts of the body.
+Understanding which part of the body […]

 Read more